rykachevskiy/azul-results/README.md

 CONTENTS:

 Scripts to procced data:
-comparer.py  - to compare latency distributions, see README_comparer for further details plotter.py  -  to plot latency distributions, see README_plotter for further details SummarizeHistogramLogRange.jar  -  to prepare data from .hdrh, see README_SummarizeHistogramLogRange for further details
+comparer.py  - to compare latency distributions, see README_comparer for further details <br \>
+plotter.py  -  to plot latency distributions, see README_plotter for further details SummarizeHistogramLogRange.jar  -  to prepare data from .hdrh, see README_SummarizeHistogramLogRange for further details